xjtu-omics/ChineseQuartetGenome/README.md

 # Chinese Quartet Genome

-The [Chinese Quartet Project](http://chinese-quartet.org/) is designed for quality control in biological analysis in China.
+The [Quartet Project](http://chinese-quartet.org/) is designed for quality control in biological analysis in China.
 The samples in this project have been approved as standard reference materials by the [State Administration for Market Regulation in China](https://www.samr.gov.cn/).
 In this repository, we provided high-quality genome and variant benchmarks for this quartet.

-## How to use the benchmark
-   We develop a [pipeline](/benchmarks/README.md) for benchmarking of variants in the genomes of Chinese Quartet, enabling evaluation of the performance of different sequencing technologies, variant calling algorithms, and pipelines.

 ## Samples
 There are four samples in Chinse Quartet, including father (LCL7), mother (LCL8), and two monozygotic